 Green is known for its calming, inspiring qualities so is an obvious choice for any home office.
 As Patrick explains ‘Greens are naturally calming and help us to relax, especially if we can create an environment that feels like the great outdoors.
 The symbolic color of nature’s ‘green’ in all its shades can be a very effective color to focus the mind, from pale, soft cool greens to the deeper richer end of olive tones!
 Greens inspire thought and logic, perfect for dealing with your daily tasks.’

-In smaller home offices pick your green carefully as you don’t want it to overwhelm the space – look at the aspect of the room and if your workspace is within a room, see if green will work with the color scheme going on in the rest of the space.
+In smaller spaces pick the green for your home office wall decor carefully as you don’t want it to overwhelm the space – look at the aspect of the room and if your workspace is within a room, see if green will work with the color scheme going on in the rest of the space.
 If this is the case, instead of getting out the green paint, consider hanging a green print or collection of prints above your desk so you still get that uplift.

 4. Or go dark and sophisticated for a cocooning small office